Arthur MacArthur IV: Arrival in the United States

 Not all the attention was flattering.
 The Associated Press reported the same year that Arthur MacArthur was "'Gifted,' But Gift Is Not Spelling."
 The article went on to quote his tutor saying that the "outstanding talent of 13-year-old Arthur MacArthur is a gift for music, but spelling is his weakness".
 Phillis Gibbons said that Arthur MacArthur "is just an ordinary American boy, like your son or mine.
 He is quite intelligent but he can't spell – what American boy can?"

 Gibbons ("'Gibby', Tutor of Young Mac" according to a front-page headline in the Brooklyn Daily Eagle) was summoned from Tokyo to tutor Arthur for some time.
 Thereafter, Arthur attended New York's Browning School until he entered Columbia University as a freshman in 1956.
 The New York Times reported Arthur MacArthur's admission along with that of the son of MacKinlay Kantor, the Pulitzer Prize-winning author.

-Interest in Arthur MacArthur wasn't limited to the press.
+Interest in Arthur MacArthur was not limited to the press.
 Hope Cooke, a contemporary in New York who later became Queen of Sikkim, commented in her autobiography that "all the parents want[ed] their daughters to dance with Arthur MacArthur, the general's son... when he comes to church with his parents, there is always a huge crowd on the steps to watch them go by."

 MacArthur graduated from Columbia University in 1961, having majored in English., The only non-prizewinning student mentioned by name in The New York Times was Arthur MacArthur.
 The New York Times pointed out that MacArthur's parents sat in the box of the president of the university, Grayson L. Kirk, with the General in full dress uniform.

 Later life

 After graduation, MacArthur avoided the public spotlight.
 The United Press agency reported following his father's funeral in 1964 that, since graduating, "the tall handsome young man ... has made few public appearances."
 The Associated Press reported the same year that "MacArthur's Son Shuns Military Life" but pointed out that "his childhood had been filled with war."
-Arthur MacArthur reportedly lives under an assumed name.
+He works as a concert pianist and writer.
+He is also reportedly living under an assumed name.